it-gro/hugo-theme-w3css-basic/exampleSite/content/pages/showcase/attach-page-resources/index.md

 ---

-Add page resources of type *application* as attachments to a page via the `res-attach` shortcode.
+Add page resources as attachments to a page via the `res-attach` shortcode.
 <!--more-->